matthijsvandew/EMAworkbench/assignment_4/EPA1352-G13-A4/model/README.md

 ## Introduction

-A simple transport model demo in MESA for EPA1352 Advanced Simulation course Assignment 4.
+A transport model in MESA for EPA1352 Advanced Simulation course Assignment 4.

 ## How to Use